 Administrative Secretary JoAnn Neal started working for the District as Administrative Secretary in May of 2003.
-She was born and raised in Cleveland, Ohio.
-She developed a love of the land and nature spending summers on her grandparents' farm in the Ohio countryside.
-JoAnn studied Business Administration at Germanna Community College and underwent extensive training in computer programming and systems analysis with IBM.
-She worked for many years as a Programmer and Systems Analyst with Rental Uniform Service in Culpeper and the

-Culpeper Farmer's Coop.
-She also served as the Database Administrator for Communications Corporation of America in Boston, Virginia and was the Office Manager and Administrative Assistant for the Culpeper Country Club.
-In 1985 she worked with her husband Greaner to turn their interest and experience in organic gardening into the Boston Spice and Tea Company, a small business growing and selling culinary herb products.
-JoAnn's hobbies include kayaking, hiking and just "being in the outdoors."
-They have two daughters, Carly and Logyn.
-In 2014 JoAnn was recognized along with other District staff as Conservationist of the Year by the Virginia Soil and Water Conservation Society.
+She was born & raised in Cleveland, Ohio.
+She developed a love of the land & nature spending summers on her grandparents' farm in the Ohio countryside.
+JoAnn studied Business Administration at Germanna Community College & underwent extensive training in computer programming & systems analysis with IBM.
+She worked for many years as a Programmer & Systems Analyst with Rental Uniform Service in Culpeper & the Culpeper Farmer's Coop.
+She also served as the Database Administrator for Communications Corporation of America in Boston, Virginia & was the Office Manager & Administrative Assistant for the Culpeper Country Club.
+In 1985 she worked with her husband Greaner to turn their interest & experience in organic gardening into the Boston Spice & Tea Company, a small business growing & selling culinary herb products.
+JoAnn's hobbies include kayaking, hiking & just "being in the outdoors."
+They have two daughters, Carly & Logyn & two grandchildren.
+In 2014 JoAnn was recognized along with other District staff as Conservationist of the Year by the Virginia Soil & Water Conservation Society.